reactioncommerce/docs/guides/contributing-to-open-commerce.md

 ## Pass all tests

 We will never merge a PR that doesn't pass build checks and tests.
 You should be able to run most tests locally by just running `npm run test`.
 Typically we won't even begin the review process if tests do not pass.

+## Add a Changeset

+Reaction uses [changesets](https://github.com/changesets/changesets) to more intentionally manage versioning.
+Changesets allow you to specify which plugins you want bump and how.
+Simply run `npx changeset` and follow the onscreen instructions or read [the documentation](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).
+Changesets don't need to be created if the changes don't require bumping the package version (such as correcting a typo in a README)

 ## Review Process Begins